carlosbrando/rails21-book/text/08_Rake Tasks/01_tasks.markdown

 ### rails:update

-From now on everytime you run the task **rake rails:freeze:edge** it will also run **rails:update**, updating the config files and *JavaScripts*.
+From now on every time you run the task **rake rails:freeze:edge** it will also run **rails:update**, updating the config files and *JavaScripts*.

 ### Database in 127.0.0.1

-A change was made in the file databases.rake that used to look only in localhost for local databases, it will now also consider the IP **127.0.0.1**.
+The databases.rake used to look only in localhost for local databases, it will now also consider the IP **127.0.0.1**.
 This works for both **create** and **drop** tasks.
 The databases.rake file was also refactored to make the code less repetitive.

 ### Freezing a specific Rails release.